InjectiveLabs/injective-ts/packages/sdk-ts/README.md

 This package contains some utility classes that can enhance the developer experience.

-- Address class -> Can be used to get details about an injective address,
+- `Address` class -> Can be used to get details about an injective address,
-- Network class -> Can be used to get a pre-defined set of endpoints (sentry, api, etc) for easier usage,
+- `Network` class -> Can be used to get a pre-defined set of endpoints (sentry, api, etc) for easier usage,
-- PrivateKey class -> Can be used to sign transactions, etc
+- `PrivateKey` class -> Can be used to sign transactions, etc
-- InjectiveTx class -> Can be used to prepare a transaction for signing/broadcasting on the client side,
-- TxService class -> Can be used for simulating or broadcasting a transaction on the client side

 ### Client